 A: We don’t work with LLCs or S-Corps or individuals.
 We’re also not a broker-dealer and cannot fundraise on your behalf.

-We also have a new startup tax return service.
+Kruze's prices are so low because of our proprietary tax software, which we've combined with an experienced tax team.
 This new service combines our CPA’s expertise with a cutting-edge user interface, and we think it makes getting your startup’s taxes done simple and fast.
-We charge fixed prices per returns, depending on the complexity of your startup’s tax return.
-Visit Kruze Tax to learn more.
+We charge fixed prices per returns, depending on the complexity of your startup's tax return.
+Visit our Startup Taxes page to learn more.

 Q: Those rates are expensive!
 Why do you charge that for hourly rates?